China seeks hearts and minds with Tibetan resettlements

 “Now it’s better.
 We don’t go to the mountains to herd the yaks and horses.
 Now we dance every day,” he said, after performing a Tibetan dance for a bus-load of Chinese tourists.

-It’s a positive image China wants the world to see, one aspect of a controversial programme to resettle into permanent homes Tibetan herders who have wandered these parts for centuries.
+It’s a positive image China wants the world to see, one aspect of a controversial program to resettle into permanent homes Tibetan herders who have wandered these parts for centuries.

 China has ruled Tibet with an iron fist since troops took over the region in 1950, and those controls often extend to ethnic Tibetan areas in other parts of China.